IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 --Set the state of the LF_FILTER_ALL "fallback" filter possibilities.
 --If boolean newState is enabled: function runFilters will also check for LF_FILTER_ALL filter functions and run them:
---If the filterType passed to runfilters function got no registered filterTags with filterFunctions, the LF_FILTER_ALL "fallback" will be checked (if existing and enabled via this API function) and be run!
+--If the filterType passed to runFilters function has no registered filterTags with filterFunctions, the LF_FILTER_ALL "fallback" will be checked (if existing and enabled via this API function) and be run!
 --If boolean newState is disabled: function runFilters will NOT use LF_FILTER_ALL fallback functions function libFilters:SetFilterAllState(newState)

---Returns table LibFilters LF* filterType connstants table { [1] = "LF_INVENTORY", [2] = "LF_BANK_WITHDRAW", ... }
+--Returns table LibFilters LF* filterType constants table { [1] = "LF_INVENTORY", [2] = "LF_BANK_WITHDRAW", ... }
 --See file constants.lua, table "libFiltersFilterConstants" function libFilters:GetFilterTypes()